The quieter you become, the more you are able to hear. ~ Rumi

-Traveling with a camera may soon mean doing away with the preplanned itinerary due to a sheer disregard for time; in my case, this is usually attributed to photographing a multitude of details, and not wearing a watch.
-On a recent trip to the Getty Villa in Malibu I didn’t step foot in the museum as I was too enamored with its gardens.
-Up until closing, I was experimenting with depth of field on some purple blooms.
+Traveling with a camera might mean doing away with an itinerary given my sheer disregard for time.
+On a recent trip to Getty Villa in Malibu, I didn’t step foot in the museum because I was too busy exploring its gardens.
+Up until closing time, I was experimenting with “depth of field” on purple blooms.

 A few weeks ago I learned of National Public Gardens Day.
-On May 11, the American Public Gardens Association (APGA) encourages people to visit their local public garden; to learn about their impact on the greater community.
+On May 11, the American Public Gardens Association (APGA) encourages people to visit their local public garden and learn about their impact on the greater community.

 Sponsored by the APGA and Rain Bird, National Public Gardens Day helps raise awareness of the botanic gardens, arboreta, conservatories and public gardens across the country.*

 I came across the information when I was entering a photo competition held by the association.
 (NB: US residents, you may be interested in entering the competition here.
 Entries close on May 15.)
-Scanning the webpage, I noticed a news bite explaining that The Getty Villa would be participating is some dedicated celebrations on the day.
+Scanning the webpage, I noticed that Getty Villa would be participating is the day’s celebrations.

-I immediately thought back to my recent visit to the museum where I spent the whole time in its Mediterranean inspired gardens.
-Set in the mountains and overlooking the Pacific Ocean, the Villa’s grounds marry the best of both worlds.
-Its landscaping is immaculate – the gardens so generous in size as well as in the variety of flora on show.
+I immediately thought back to my recent visit to the museum where I spent the whole time in its Mediterranean-inspired gardens.
+Set in the mountains and overlooking the Pacific Ocean, the Villa marries the best of both worlds.
+Its gardens are immaculate and have a variety of flora on show.

-The gardens are to the left; the ocean is in the far off distance.
+The gardens are to the left; the ocean, in the background.

 The Italian Renaissance Garden: The Medici, the ruling dynasty of Florence, used gardens to demonstrate their own power and magnificence.
 “During the first half of the sixteenth century, magnificence came to be perceived as a princely virtue, and all over the Italian peninsula architects, sculptors, painters, poets, historians and humanist scholars were commissioned to concoct a magnificent image for their powerful patrons.” wikipedia

-Around the corner rests the Herb Garden; it is edged by palms, coloured with blossoms, and displays beds of herbs.
-In antiquity, these gardens provided the kitchen with medicinal and fragrant ingredients for cooking.
+Around the corner, the Herb Garden is edged by palms, coloured with blossoms, and planted with herbs.
+In ancient times, such gardens provided the kitchen with medicinal and fragrant ingredients for cooking.

-A plum tree on white; when I visited, it was not yet decorated with the red fruit.
-I do love its twisted trunk – it looks like a wet towel being wrung.
+When I visited, this plum tree was not yet bearing fruit.
+I do love its twisted trunk – it looks like someone is wringing out a wet towel.